kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_report_evidence_workflow.md

 ---
 title: "kosli report evidence workflow"
 beta: true
+deprecated: false
 ---

 # kosli report evidence workflow

 {{< hint warning >}}**kosli report evidence workflow** is a beta feature.
 Beta features provide early access to product functionality.
-These features may change between releases without warning, or can be removed from a future release.
+These features may change between releases without warning, or can be removed in a future release.
-You can enable beta features by using the `kosli enable beta` command.{{< /hint >}}
+Please contact us to enable this feature for your organization.{{< /hint >}}
 ## Synopsis

 Report evidence for a workflow in Kosli.